Rivacindela hudsoni: Mating

 When a male R. hudsoni desires to mate, he will search for and chase a female displaying foraging behaviors such as intermittent sprints.
 In the chase, males are often seen mounting both males and females of any species in an attempt to copulate.
 Once he has sufficiently decreased the distance between himself and his target, he will leap onto the female's back, grabbing her thorax with his mandibles and her wings with his front two sets of legs.
 This mating strategy is known as amplexus.
 At this point, the female has the opportunity to exercise her choice over her mate as in most observed cases, the mounted female will attempt to remove the male by jumping, bucking and running around.
 This behavior is believed to be used for discerning the agility and strength of the male, allowing the female to mate with only those who rank high in those categories.

-Neorrhina punctata displaying amplexus on a flower head.

 After copulation, the male will maintain his mounted position for a longer than necessary length of time to deter or completely inhibit another male from mating with the same female.
 It has been shown that for some species of Cicindelinae, actual copulation accounted for only 2.3% of the time spent in the amplexus.
 This allows him to ensure his sperm will be the one to fertilize the female's egg.
 Studies have shown that the length of this amplexus is a determining factor of the distance between the mating site and oviposition.

 When the female is ready, she will lay her eggs individually in a carefully chosen substrate.
 The hairs on her thorax help her to determine the eligibility of the soil as a burrow for her eggs as they allow her to detect its composition and quality.
 The female R. hudsoni's decision (as with all members of the Cicindelinae family) is dependent on a number of factors: soil temperature, soil type, salinity, moisture, and vegetation cover.
 She expends the energy to do this as the burrow she lays her egg in will be used by the resultant larvae for all stages of its development, and thus her choice in oviposition will be a determining factor in the larvae's survival.
 Once she has found a suitable spot, she uses her ovipositor which extends from her thorax to dig burrows in which she deposits an egg before refilling it with soil.